 Members of the priest caste took up elaborate titles relating to their roles within the temple.
 These could be very long and lead to senior priests having names consisting of several paragraphs.

 Scholars typically used only a first name.
 This could be rather confusing, as the authorship of certain texts composed over hundreds of years might have dozens of contributors but only a few names.
 When two scholars within the same era had the same name, they might distinguish themselves by adding 'the elder' or 'the younger', but in general they kept whatever name they had chosen.
-To further compound matters, while both men and women could be scholars, they tended towards unisex names
+To further compound the errors in such matters, while both men and women could be scholars, they tended towards unisex names which might belong to any gender.

 Because all necromancers are descended from a particular people group, they all tend to have a similar physical description.
 They are on average shorter than the general population by around 6 inches.
 'Tall' for a necromancer is 'average' for everyone else.
 They have olive-skin complexions, usually with dark hair and green or brown eyes.
 Hair is usually straight.
 They are known for smooth skin and very little body hair.